aarongodin/jsonschema/README.md

 ### Dialects

 The latest revision of this shard only supports the latest revision of JSON Schema (2020-12).
 There is not yet support for using a different dialect.

+## Roadmap

+I would like to focus on these features beyond JSON schema that will make this library more useful in a variety of implementations:

+1. **Message customization/i18n**: This module has a list of error messages that should be made customizable.
+2. **Runtime generation**: Some implementations may want to create `JSONSchema::Validator` instances at runtime, without having to work with the underlying classes themselves.

 ## Acknowledgements